lzawbrito/lzawbrito.github.io/docs/articles/IgnoranceErrorDescriptionTheory.md

 are to Kripke's *Naming and Necessity*.]
-He does so by means of two arguments, reserved for theses (2) and (3) respectively, for which I will borrow the terminology "argument from ignorance" and "argument from error."
+He does so by means of two arguments, reserved for theses (2) and (3) respectively, for which I will borrow the terminology "argument from ignorance" and "argument from error."^[Due to Richard Kimberly Heck.]
 In what follows, I will argue that these are indeed distinct arguments, and that both are needed to make a strong case against the description theory, but that the argument from ignorance is more susceptible to counterattack by description theorists